ibm-cloud-docs/watsonxdata/tableau.md

 * Tableau desktop: Download and install the latest desktop version of Tableau on your computer.
 * Subscription to watsonx.data on IBM Cloud.
 * Provision watsonx.data instance with Presto engine.
+* Download the Presto JDBC driver from [JDBC Driver](https://prestodb.io/docs/current/installation/jdbc.html).
+After you download the Presto JDBC driver, add it to the path `/Library/Tableau/Drivers` where Tableau is installed.

 ## Authentication
 {: #tableau_auth}